Odolena Voda

 Odolena Voda is a town in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 6,500 inhabitants.
+It has about 6,600 inhabitants.
+The town is located on the border between the Prague Plateau and Central Elbe Table.
+It is known for the company Aero Vodochody, which is the biggest aircraft manufacturer in the Czech Republic.

+Odolena Voda was founded in the 14th century at the latest, but it became a town only in 1998.
+The most important monument is the Church of Saint Clement.

 Administrative division

 Odolena Voda consists of two municipal parts (in brackets population according to the 2021 census):